Offline detection of change-points in the mean for stationary graph signals: Change-point detection for a stream of graph signals

-\inlinetitle{Penalized cost function for an SGS with sparse GFT representation}{.} The log-likelihood of the SGS can be used to define the cost function to minimize in order to detect the change-points.
-Since many graph signals observed in real applications can be accurately approximated by a subset of Graph Fourier frequencies, it is necessary to further account for this feature in the means \cite{Perraudin2017,Marques2017,Huang2016} of each segment.
-This justifies adding an $\ell_1$ penalization term in the formulation of the problem.
-Furthermore, to address the issue that the number of change-points can also be unknown, we also add a penalization term $pen(d)$.
+\inlinetitle{Lasso-based GS change-point detector (LGS)}{.} Many graph signals observed in real applications can be accurately approximated by a subset of Graph Fourier frequencies, it is necessary to further exploit this feature when computing the means of each segment \citep{Perraudin2017,Marques2017,Huang2016}.
+This justifies adding an $\ell_1$-penalization term to \Eq{eq:loglikelihood}.
+Furthermore, to address the issue of the unknown number of change-points we also add the penalization term $pen(d)$.

 The overall optimization problem for the change-point detection is written as: